ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
 The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname.

+## Interactions with DNAME

+Domain control validation in the presence of a DNAME {{RFC6672}} is theoretically possible.
+Since a DNAME record redirects the entire subtree of names underneath the owner of the DNAME, it is not possible to place a Validation Record under the DNAME owner itself.
+It would have to be placed under the DNAME target name, since any lookups for a name under the DNAME owner will be redirected to the corresponding name under the DNAME target.

-## Specification of Validation Records
+# Specification of Validation Records

 Validation Records need to be securely relayed from an Application Service Provider to a DNS administrator.
 Application Service Providers and Intermediaries SHOULD offer detailed and easily-accessible help pages, keeping in mind that the DNS administrator might not have a login account on the website of the Application Service Provider or Intermediary.
 Similarly, for clarity, the entire DNS resource record (RR) using the Fully Qualified Domain Name to be added SHOULD be provided along with help instructions.
 Where possible, APIs SHOULD be used to relay instructions.

-## Time-bound checking

-After domain control validation is completed, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain validation DNS record for a service only implies that a User with access to the service also has DNS control of the domain at the time the code was generated.
-It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e., after how much time can the validation DNS record be deleted).

-Some Application Service Providers currently require the Validation Record to remain in the zone indefinitely for periodic revalidation purposes.
-This practice should be discouraged.
-Subsequent validation actions using an already disclosed token are no guarantee that the original owner is still in control of the domain, and a new challenge needs to be issued.

-One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual validation TXT record cannot be removed as long as the User is still relying on the Intermediary.

-## TTL Considerations

-The TTL {{RFC1034}} for Validation Records SHOULD be short to allow recovering from potential misconfigurations.
-These records will not be polled frequently so caching or resolver load will not be an issue.

-The Application Service Provider looking up a Validation Record may have to wait for up to the SOA minimum TTL (negative caching TTL) of the enclosing zone for the record to become visible, if it has been previously queried.
-If the application User wants to make the Validation Record visible more quickly they may need to work with the DNS administrator to see if they are willing to lower the SOA minimum TTL (which has implications across the entire zone).

-Application Service Providers' verifiers MAY wish to use dedicated DNS resolvers configured with a low maximum negative caching TTL, flush Validation Records from resolver caches prior to issuing queries or just directly query authoritative name servers to avoid caching.

-## CNAME Records for Domain Control Validation {#cname-dcv}

-CNAME records MAY be used instead of TXT records where specified by Application Service Providers to support Users who are unable to create TXT records.
-Two forms of this are common: including the random token in the owner name of a validation record, or including the random token as a part of the CNAME target.
-This approach has a number of limitations relative to using TXT records.

-### Random Token in Owner Names

-Application Service Providers MAY specify that a random token be included in the owner name of a validation record.
-In this case an underscore-prefixed label MUST be used (e.g., `_<token>._service` or `_service-<token>`).
-The resource record is then a CNAME to a domain name specified by the Application Service Provider.
-The Application Service Provider uses the presence of a resource record at the CNAME target to perform the validation, validating the both presence of the record as well as the CNAME target.
-The CNAME target of the Validation Record MUST exist in order to verify the domain.
-For example:

-    _<random-token>._service-challenge.example.com.
-IN   CNAME dcv.provider.example.

-In practice, many Application Service Providers that employ CNAMEs for domain control validation today use an entirely random subdomain label which works to avoid accidential collisions, but which could allow for a malicious Application Service Provider to smuggle instructions from some other Application Service Provider.
-Adding an provider-specific component in addition (such as `_<token>._service-challenge` or `_service-<token>-challenge`) make it easier for the domain owner to keep track of why and for what service a Validation Record has been deployed.

-Since the random token exists entirely in the challenge, it is not possible to delegate Domain Control Validation challenges of this form to Intermediaries in a way that allows the Intermediary to refresh the challenge over time.

-### Random Token in CNAME Targets

-An Application Service Provider MAY specify using CNAME records instead of TXT records for Domain Control Validation.
-In this case, the target of the CNAME would contain the base16-encoded (or base32-encoded) random token followed by a suffix specified by the Application Service Provider.
-For example:

-    _service-challenge.example.com.
-IN   CNAME <random-token>.dcv.provider.example.

-The Application Service Provider then validates that the target of the CNAME matches the token provided.
-This approach has similar properties to TXT records ({{txt-record}}) but does not allow for additional attributes such as expiry to be added.

-As mentioned in {{cname-considerations}}, the owner name of the Validation Record MUST be distinct from the domain name being validated.

-## Interactions with DNAME

-Domain control validation in the presence of a DNAME {{RFC6672}} is theoretically possible.
-Since a DNAME record redirects the entire subtree of names underneath the owner of the DNAME, it is not possible to place a Validation Record under the DNAME owner itself.
-It would have to be placed under the DNAME target name, since any lookups for a name under the DNAME owner will be redirected to the corresponding name under the DNAME target.

 # Security Considerations